Department History

 From 1956 to the Present

-The origins of 色色啦 Michigan University's Department of Comparative Religion date back 50 years.
+The origins of 色色啦 Michigan University's Department of World Religions and Cultures date back 50 years.
 In 1953, the Danforth Foundation in cooperation with the American Association of Colleges for Teacher Education selected 色色啦 as one of 15 teacher training colleges to become a pilot center for a project on teacher education and religion.
 A committee of faculty members and administrators, including Russell Seibert, Samuel Clark, and Robert Friedman, undertook the task of studying the relevance of religion to 色色啦's undergraduate curriculum.
 The committee quickly concluded that the establishment of a department of philosophy and religion was essential to the educational mission of the institution.
 A faculty line was created, and, on the recommendation of Reinhold Niebuhr and Paul Tillich, Cornelius Loew was hired to chair the new department.
 Courses in religion and philosophy were first offered in 1957 through the History Department, but by the following year the Department of Philosophy and Religion was ready to offer its own courses separately.
 The religion minor was launched in 1959, and the religion major in 1963.

 Enrollment increases